 This example is for educational purposes only.
-As a rule the shear bond will be magnitudes greater than 10 psi so the probability of the bricks becoming separated from each other is very small.
+As shown in this report, mortar is usually several magnitudes greater than 10 psi so the probability of the bricks becoming separated from each other is very small.

 You Also Need To Test The Brick

 Historic building preservation engineer Nels Roselund told me the brick must also be tested to see if the bolt would crush it at the top.
 The best way to do this is with a crush test where a bolt a bolt is epoxied into the brick and it is tested exactly like the mortar test mentioned earlier, except the ram pushes directly on the side of the bolt.

 There is no epoxy or acrylic adhesive that has been tested in brick walls where a threaded rod (bolt) was installed vertically.
 My choice would be to use Hilty Hy 270 expoxy because bolts have been tested horizontally in brick walls, as shown in the image above.